cloudflare/cloudflare-docs/content/magic-wan/tutorials/sophos-firewall.md

 ![Add a custom gateway on GRE.](/magic-wan/static/sophos-firewall/sd-wan-1-gre.png)

-2. Add an SD-WAN route, with the desired networks and services in the route to redirect traffic to Cloudflare.
+2. Add an SD-WAN route with the desired networks and services in the route to redirect traffic to Cloudflare.

 ![Add an SD-WAN route.](/magic-wan/static/sophos-firewall/2-sd-wan-routes.png)